Amerant Bancorp Inc. to Announce First Quarter 2023 Financial Results and Host Conference Call

-CORAL GABLES, Fla., March 31, 2023 (GLOBE NEWSWIRE) -- Amerant Bancorp Inc. AMTB (the "Company"), today announced it will release first quarter 2023 earnings results on Thursday, April 20, 2023 after the market closes.
-Once released, investors may access Amerant's earnings results at https://investor.amerantbank.com by choosing "Quarterly Results" under the "Financials" heading.
+/EIN News/ -- CORAL GABLES, Fla., March 31, 2023 (GLOBE NEWSWIRE) -- Amerant Bancorp Inc. (NASDAQ: AMTB) (the “Company”), today announced it will release first quarter 2023 earnings results on Thursday, April 20, 2023 after the market closes.
+Once released, investors may access Amerant’s earnings results at https://investor.amerantbank.com by choosing “Quarterly Results” under the “Financials” heading.

 On Friday, April 21, 2023, Jerry Plush, Chairman and Chief Executive Officer, and Carlos Iafigliola, Chief Financial Officer, will host a conference call at 9:00 AM ET to discuss the Company’s financial and operating results for the quarter.